jnunemaker/nunes/README.md

 user.save
 ```

 An event named `instrument_method_time.nunes` will be generated, which in turn is subscribed to and sent to whatever you used to send instrumentation to (statsd, instrumental, etc.).
 The metric name will default to class.method.
-For the example above, the metric name would be `user.save`.
+For the example above, the metric name would be `User.save`.
 No fear, you can customize this.

 ```ruby
 class User < ActiveRecord::Base